Introduction to Agent-Based Modeling: A Short Course

 In this three-day seminar, you will learn the basics for understanding, building, and analyzing agent-based models using NetLogo, a popular, free, and easy-to-learn language designed expressly for coding and visualizing agent-based models.
 We will focus on models of contagion, which are important in epidemiology and public health, but are also widely used to understand how behaviors, ideas, and innovations spread.
 By the end of the course, you will be able to build, visualize, and analyze your own agent-based model of contagion, and will have the resources to engage with and build models of other phenomena.

-Starting January 11, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Starting January 15, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
 Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 *We understand that finding time to participate in livestream courses can be difficult.
 If you prefer, you may take all or part of the course asynchronously.
 The video recordings will be made available within 24 hours of each session and will be accessible for four weeks after the seminar, meaning that you will get all of the class content and discussions even if you cannot participate synchronously.

 Closed captioning is available for all live and recorded sessions.
-Live captions can be translated to a variety of languages including Spanish, Korean, and Italian.
+Captions can be translated to a variety of languages including Spanish, Korean, and Italian.
 For more information, click here.

 More Details About the Course Content

 This course is for those wishing to get their feet wet working with agent-based models of social systems.
 It is designed to be accessible to students who are relatively new to agent-based modeling, while still being useful to more experienced modelers.
 The course uses NetLogo, which is a software tool and programming language designed to be easy to learn but powerful enough to be used for real research.
 However, many of the techniques we will learn are platform-independent, and so will apply whether your future modeling work uses NetLogo or some other programming language or software library.
-The course focuses on models of contagion, which is of particular interest these days for some reason.
+The course focuses on models of contagion, which is of particular interest these days.
 However, most of the modeling techniques you will learn are applicable to models of social dynamics more generally.

 You can learn about modeling by watching and listening, but you can only learn how to model by practicing.
 This course therefore emphasizes hands-on practice with coding and analyzing agent-based models.